kutyadog/ai_notebooks/README.md

 # AI Notebooks Portfolio

-This repository showcases a curated selection of AI projects and experiments developed between March 2023 and August 2025.
+This repository showcases a curated selection of AI projects and experiments developed since March 2023.
+I am in the process of cleaning these up and posting them (Aug 2025).
+Please check back for more.
 It's organized into three sections:

 1. **Showcase** – polished, production-ready notebooks demonstrating key skills